Noblesse (manhwa): Animation

-2015 Animation
+2015 animation

 The first animated version of Noblesse was revealed at the 17th Bucheon International Animation Festival.
 Its screening time was 37 minutes.
 It was produced by Studio Animal, a South Korean animation studio, and the animation was first released as a DVD by Woongjin Thinkbig Funnism on December 4, 2015, while its VOD service started later on February 4, 2016.

-It is also available on YouTube by Tooniverse, were uploaded the first and second part in half on January 1, 2017 in the English subtitled version.